ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to find the number of times each student attended each exam.
 Return the result table ordered by student_id and subject_name.

+13. Managers with at Least 5 Direct Reports

+Write a solution to find managers with at least five direct reports.
+Return the result table in any order.